-New datasets are created using either Group.create_dataset() or Group.require_dataset().
+New datasets are created using either Group.create\dataset() or Group.require\dataset().
 Existing datasets should be retrieved using the group indexing syntax (dset = group["name"]).

-To make an empty dataset, all you have to do is specify a name, shape, and optionally the data type (defaults to 'f'):
+To initialise a dataset, all you have to do is specify a name, shape, and optionally the data type (defaults to 'f'):